justbetter/serverconfigs/netdata/README.md

 ## Usage

 Install Netdata normallly.
-Then, run the `configure.sh` script, it will ask for a Slack webhook URL.
+Then, run the `configure.sh` script, it will ask for a Slack webhook URL and apply the configurations in this repo.

 ### Run without interaction